-However, Daniel Stubbs from the National Association of Community Legal Centres said this did not cancel out the CLC funding cuts.
+However, Daniel Stubbs from the National

-'It is difficult to
+Association of Community Legal Centres said this did not cancel out the CLC funding cuts.

-"It is tantamount to paying for a new roof on a house but removing the foundations at the same
+"It is difficult to understand why the government would provide CLCs with some share of \$10 million per year as part of this funding, but during the same period cut CLCs by 30% nationally," Mr Stubbs said.
+"It is tantamount to paying for a new roof on a house but removing the foundations at the same time.

-"It's totally inadequate amount for legal assistance services in the face of rising demand and funding cuts."
+"It's a totally inadequate amount for legal assistance services in the face of rising demand and funding cuts."